Damian-Nell/FossilFriends/README.md

 You'll be responsible for managing your dino's hunger, thirst, cleanliness, and loneliness.
 Each of these affects the dinosaur's overall happiness and survival.
 The game features real-time stat decay (even when offline), interactive minigames, animated feedback, and persistent saving via a local SQL database.

-This is designed as my Grade 12 IEB IT PAT project.
+This was developed as my grade 12 IT PAT (Practical Assessment Task).

 ## Features ##